 On the scenic road from Killybegs, heading out west towards Glencolumbkille, you can’t miss this smartly maintained establishment.
-With its big oval black and white logo set against wine-red walls, it’s a very clear invitation to investigate and the hungry traveller would do well to take it up and pull safely off the road into the carpark at the back.
+A big oval black and white logo set against wine-red walls is a very clear invitation to investigate and, as it has been run by well known French chef Remy Dupuy and his wife Donna since June 2016, the hungry traveller would do well to pull safely off the road into the carpark at the back and investigate.

-So take a peek around the rest of the building and you’ll be in for a surprise, as a recent makeover has transformed it with eye-poppingly smart modern décor featuring downlighters and accent colours in unlikely tones of lipstick pink and lime – think fashionable big-print wallpaper with huge flowers, lime green walls and (in one of the top rooms) a lot of white leather.
-Yet, fun as this is, you’ll find that the table settings and comfortable high back chairs are more traditional than they look so it’s not just a gimmick.
+Beyond the bar area, a recent makeover has transformed it with eye-poppingly smart modern décor featuring downlighters and accent colours in unlikely tones of lipstick pink and lime – think fashionable big-print wallpaper with huge flowers, lime green walls and (in one of the top rooms) a lot of white leather.
+Yet, fun as this is, you’ll find that the table settings and comfortable high back chairs are more traditional than they look, so it’s not just a gimmick.

 But it’s for the food and hospitality that people come here anyway, and, as would be expected of the former head chef at nearby Castle Murray House Hotel, the kitchen showcases local seafood and other Donegal produce as it has always done.

 Specialising in Seafood and French cuisine, 'Fresh Local Produce Only' is Remy Dupuy's philosophy.
 Killybegs seafood tops the list - and fans will be delighted to find an old favourite taking pride of place among the starters - Prawn & Monkfish in Garlic Butter, which has been Remy's best selling dish for the last 20 years.